golesuman/job-recommendation-server/README.md

+>**Note**: The some db queries are in the views itself but needs to be moved to utils or model managers for better maitainability

 # Job-recommendation-server
-Backend for job recommendation algorithm and training
+Backend for job recommendation algorithm using Hybrid Approach (Switching Method)

 ## Steps to run the project
 1. Clone the repo